ChennadeBrown/Project-2/README.md

 \* `doParallel`: Functions used to allow parallel computing in R.
 \* `rmarkdown`: Package helps you create dynamic analysis documents that combine code, rendered output, and text.
+\* `knitr`: Package that enables integration of R code into LaTex, HTML, and Markdown documents.

 ### Reports